ysilksa/girlcode/README.md

 ## Updates (most recent to least recent)

+- 7/8/24 : Added custom fonts.
+Changed UI of Profile tab and Further Details tab in MapView tab.

 - 7/7/24 : Updated MapView to include map annotations.
 Map annotations can be pressed on to show a brief title of an event that happened there.
 Uploaded asset used for an example hard-coded pin, and changed color of map annotations.

 - 7/3/24 : Centered the input text boxes in Profile and changed accent colors to be consistent with the rest of the app's.
 Changed HomePage to MapView, which has a Map where users can navigate to locations they are commonly at (home, school, work).